spacebar8/visitoldportland/README.md

 # Visit Old Portland
-Static website built using HTML5 & CSS for client who does historical tours.
+Static website built for a client using HTML5 & CSS and a mobile-first design approach.

+Check out the website on different screen sizes: mobile, tablet, laptop, or 4k+ monitors.